 With that objective set, the effectiveness of drug addiction is also variable, since each person has a different set of experiences.
 Each patient must first be put into scrutiny before determining the kind of treatment that is best suited for him.
 How long has he been using drugs?
 Does his drug addiction stem from something deeper?
 The outcome of each treatment depends on the background of the individual, as well as his willingness and determination to undergo the treatment each step of the way.

-Generally, there are set objectives and procedures when it comes to drug addiction treatment, but its effectiveness can only be determined by the patient himself.
+Generally, there are set objectives and procedures when it comes to inpatient drug rehab, but its effectiveness can only be determined by the patient himself.